ACA Group Global Privacy Policy

 Children’s Privacy Protection

-No Site is directed towards children under 13 years of age, and ACA does not knowingly collect any Information from children under 13 years of age through any Site.
-If you are under 13 years of age, you are not permitted to submit any Information to ACA through any Site.
+No Site or Service is directed towards children under 13 years of age, and ACA does not knowingly collect any Information from children under 13 years of age through any Site or Service.
+If you are under 13 years of age, you are not permitted to submit any Information to ACA through any Site or Service.
 If ACA becomes aware that it has collected Information from children under 13 years of age, ACA will take commercially reasonable efforts to promptly purge such Information from its systems.

 Security

 ACA wants you to feel confident using each Site; however, no system can be completely secure.
 Therefore, ACA makes no representations or warranties regarding the sufficiency of any Site’s security measures.
-ACA shall not be responsible for any damages, including without limitation consequential damages, resulting from a lapse in compliance with this Policy as a result of a security breach or technical malfunction.
+ACA shall not be responsible for any damages, including without limitation consequential damages, resulting from a lapse in compliance with this Notice as a result of a security breach or technical malfunction.
 Certain information may be transmitted to you by email.
-Although it is illegal to intercept or disclose such messages under U.S. Federal law, such transmissions are not secure.
+Although it is illegal to intercept or disclose such messages under U.S. Federal law, such transmissions are not necessarily secure.
 In addition, Users’ communications through each Site are, in most cases, viewed only by you and anyone to whom you address your message.
-As the operator of each Site, ACA may need to review or monitor your electronic mail and other communications through each Site from time to time as may be required by law.
+As the operator of each Site, ACA may need to review or monitor your electronic mail and other communications through each Site from time to time as may be required by law or as part of the Services.
 Therefore, you should not expect to have a right to privacy in any of your electronic communications through any Site.

 Enforcement and Dispute Resolution

-If you have any questions, complaints, or disputes regarding how ACA handles or protects your Information, please bring it to ACA’s attention (see “How to Contact ACA” below).
-In compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, ACA commits to resolve complaints about your privacy and our collection or use of personal information from EU, UK, or Swiss residents.
-EU, UK, or Swiss individuals with inquiries or complaints regarding this Policy should first contact ACA (see “How to Contact ACA” below).
+If you have any questions, complaints, or disputes regarding how ACA handles or protects your Information, please bring it to ACA’s attention.
+ACA commits to resolve complaints about your privacy and our collection or use of personal information.
+Individuals with inquiries or complaints regarding this Notice should first contact ACA (see “How to Contact ACA” below).

-ACA retains sole and absolute discretion in resolving all questions relating to the administration, interpretation and application of this Policy, except as required by law or the Privacy Shield Frameworks.
-This authority includes construing the terms of this Policy, including any disputed or doubtful terms.
+ACA retains sole and absolute discretion in resolving all questions relating to the administration, interpretation and application of this Notice, except as required by law or regulation.
+This authority includes construing the terms of this Notice, including any disputed or doubtful terms.

-This Policy does not create rights enforceable by third parties.
+This Notice does not create rights enforceable by third parties.

 How to Contact ACA

-If you have any questions about this Policy, please
+If you have any questions about this Notice, please

 Email: privacy@acaglobal.com